RTXteam/RTX-KG2/README.md

 ### Option 2: remotely build KG2 in an EC2 instance via ssh, orchestrated from your local computer

+This option requires that you have `curl` installed on your local computer.
 In a `bash` terminal session, set up the remote EC2 instance by running this command (requires `ssh` installed and in your path):

     source <(curl -s https://raw.githubusercontent.com/RTXteam/RTX/master/code/kg2/ec2-setup-remote-instance.sh)